stat-learning/group-7/technical-report.md

 1,977 variables and 7,703 observations, and each observation represents one participating institution.
 Institutions included both degree and non-degree graduating institutions.
-To address our question, we selected the median earnings of students size years after graduation as our response variable.
+To address our question, we selected the median earnings of students six years after graduation as our response variable.
 In considering the extent of possible outliers, we chose to utilize median earnings over the mean, and we logged the response variable to account for the skew.